 Muslim Student Association: Everyone who is interested in learning about Islam and wants to help fight the battle of Islamophobia is welcome to attend.
+Sponsor: TBA

-National Art Honor Society
+National Art Honor Society: Sponsor: meisenberg@maine207.org

 National Forensic League is an honor organization in which public speaking is rewarded.
 Students who are on our Speech Team for at least one year can earn the right to be inducted into the National Forensic League through participation in Speech Team events.
+Sponsor: tpappageorge@maine207.org

 National Honor Society (NHS): is a national honors organization for secondary school students.
 The Maine East chapter of the National Honor Society is chartered by the national organization and is governed by the national's rules and its own chapter bylaws.
 Students with junior or senior standing who hold a cumulative weighted GPA of 3.5 or higher at the end of the first semester of junior year will be invited to submit additional information for the Faculty to consider.
 Invitation for membership is based on four criteria: Character, Scholarship, Leadership, and Service.
 Membership invitations are sent after the application deadlines by a Faculty Advisory Council based on examination of transcripts, student-submitted materials, and other relevant school records.
 NHS members are inducted in March of each year and are expected to maintain high levels of academic achievement, school and community leadership and volunteer service, including a minimum of twelve hours of service every six months.
+Sponsors: wreitz@maine207.org information.
+Sponsor:TBA